AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 ---
 title: Create identity for Azure app with PowerShell | Azure
-description: Describes how to use Azure PowerShell to create an Active Directory application and service principal, and grant it access to resources through role-based access control.
+description: Describes how to use Azure PowerShell to create an Azure Active Directory application and service principal, and grant it access to resources through role-based access control.
 It shows how to authenticate application with a password or certificate.
 services: azure-resource-manager
 documentationcenter: na
 author: tfitzmac